tonipohl/M365DevBootcamp-Vienna/README.md

 # M365DevBootcamp-Vienna

+We hope the Microsoft 365 Developer Bootcamp Vienna was valuable.
-Resources from them Microsoft 365 Developer Bootcamp event day in Vienna, Nov.
-27th, 2019.
+Find the resources from them Microsoft 365 Developer Bootcamp event day in Vienna, Nov.
+27th, 2019 summarized here.
+To be continued in the next days...

 ## Event Agenda